 Contact Center Review

-Contact Center Review, an initiative by Novistra Capital, is a curated quarterly newsletter to keep you updated about the Contact Center Industry.
-In this annual review of the year 2021, we bring you latest news & developments, along with select M&A transactions for the calendar year.
+Review, an initiative by Novistra Capital, is a curated newsletter to keep you updated about the Contact Center industry.
+In our final edition of the year, we bring you insights & trends, along with select M&A transactions for the 2022 calendar year.

 Upcoming Industry Events